YTEQ/fixb/README.md

 =====

 FixB is a library for Java/FIX bindings that simplifies serialization of Java objects to/from FIX protocol messages.
-The bindings are defined using Java annotations.
+The bindings are implemented using Java annotations.

 The library is especially useful when there is a need to interchange custom non-standard FIX messages.

 Features include:

+* Custom FIX tags
+* Supports any protocol version as long as the format is FIX
-- No requirement for classes mutability as bindings done using -
+* No requirement for classes mutability, inheritance, constructor etc.
+* Model classes can be as complex as needed including composition and inheritance
+* Supports FIX fields, repeating groups, blocks/components
+* FIX bindings for enum types (with default behaviour based on ordinal value)
+* FIX bindings for JodaTime types
+* Repeating groups binding directly to java collections
+* Optional QuickFIX/J adapter (fixb-quickfix)

 Example (tags are fictitious):
 ```java